The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 If you were the at-fault party and the other driver wants to involve insurance companies, you don't have an option.

 By this, we are referring to modifying your insurance coverage to suit the value of your vehicle.
-Most insurance experts advise if your vehicle is paid off and worth less than $4,000, you may not physical coverage on it.
-By physical coverage, we are referring to comprehensive and collision coverage.
-Unlike your liability coverage, these are designed to protect your vehicle and are merited based on a presumed value of your vehicle.
+Most insurance experts advise if your vehicle is paid off and worth less than $4,000, you may not need physical coverage on it.
+By physical coverage, we are referring to collision and comprehensive coverage.
+Unlike your liability coverage, these are designed to protect your vehicle should it suffer any property damage and are merited based on a presumed value of your vehicle.
 You can determine the value of your vehicle by using Kelley Blue Book or NADA guide online.

 Another benefit of this is your decreased incentive to use your deductible, rather than paying out for damages yourself.
 As we learned from the section above, using your collision coverage can have long-lasting effects on your insurance.
 By decreasing the dollar value you would receive as compensation, there is less of an incentive to file a claim.